Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

 We find that, in general, to obtain convergent and scalable solvers there has to be a slight increase in the number of non-zeros in $\Psi$ as the coarsening factor is increased, as can be seen for ERK3+U3 in Figure~\ref{fig:sparsity_pattern} (left panel), for example.
 This behavior appears consistent with that seen in Yavneh\cite{Yavneh1998} for the multigrid solution of steady-state advection-dominated PDEs, in which it was shown that coarse-grid operators may require a wider stencil than fine-grid operators.
 The number of additional non-zeros required is smaller for higher-order discretizations, as seen in the right panel of Figure~\ref{fig:sparsity_pattern}, where operator complexities tend to be smaller for higher-order methods.
 Notice that ERK4+U4 and ERK5+U5 essentially have operator complexities of $1 + 1/m$ since very few (if any) additional non-zeros were needed.

-The results at the right of Table~\ref{tab:LSQlin_ERK} convincingly show that it is possible to overcome the CFL instability that arises from rediscretizing the fine-grid discretization on a temporally coarsened mesh and to obtain very fast two-level convergence and, therefore, show the significance of using a characteristic-inspired sparsity pattern for $\Psi$.
+The results at the right of Table~\ref{tab:LSQlin_ERK} show that it is possible to overcome the CFL instability that arises from rediscretizing the fine-grid discretization on a temporally coarsened mesh and to obtain very fast two-level convergence and, therefore, show the significance of using a characteristic-based sparsity pattern for $\Psi$.
 Notably, the convergence rates of the solvers shown in Table~\ref{tab:LSQlin_ERK} are comparable to those for model diffusion problems using rediscretized coarse-grid operators.\cite{Dobrev_etal_2017, Falgout_etal_2014} To the best of our knowledge, these are the first scalable results obtained with a two-level time-coarsening algorithm for the explicit discretization of any hyperbolic PDE using realistic CFL numbers, and also for moderately-large coarsening factors.
-As discussed above, standard approaches for this problem are mostly either divergent or not scalable, with iteration counts much larger than those presented here.\cite{Howse2017_thesis, Howse_etal_2019} Interestingly, convergence rates tend to be faster for higher-order discretizations compared with those of lower order.
+Interestingly, convergence rates tend to be faster for higher-order discretizations compared with those of lower order.
 When combined with the trend in Figure~\ref{fig:sparsity_pattern} (right panel) that operator complexities are smaller for higher-order discretizations, this suggests that higher-order discretizations of model problem \eqref{eq:PDE} likely benefit more from parallel-in-time integration.
-Overall, these results indicate that if suitable coarse-grid operators are used, the parallel-in-time solution of hyperbolic PDEs with MGRIT may have the potential to be as successful as it has been for diffusion-dominated problems.
-This is investigated further in \S\ref{sec:parallel} through parallel studies.

 Finally, an example of the eigenvalues and entries of $\Psi$ for ERK3+U3 with $m = 8$ is shown in Figure~\ref{fig:LSQ_Psi_example}.
 In this example, the eigenvalues of $\Phi^8$ are clearly very well approximated by the eigenvalues of $\Psi$ when they are of order one (in magnitude), and not so well approximated when they are smaller.
 Given this behavior, it is unsurprising that the solver converges quickly, and that the associated error bounds are small (bottom right panel of Figure~\ref{fig:LSQ_Psi_example}).
 The entries of the least squares $\Psi$ (upper right panel of Figure~\ref{fig:LSQ_Psi_example}) are clearly correlated with those of the ideal operator.